Check out my updated review of the 2023 Switch release: Norn9 Var Commons (Nintendo Switch) Otome Review

 Before I start this review I have a confession to make, I didn’t buy this game when it first came out… I actually waited until it went on sale during one of PSN’s Flash Sales, so I don’t have any buyers remorse like some folks do.
 In fact I think I came out like a bandit with this game, because to be honest, Norn9 is worth exactly what I paid for it (and let’s remember that I paid $35 for Alice in the Heart)!

 I try to remain neutral when starting a new game, that way I can be as unbiased as possible in my reviews.
-However, with Norn9: Var Commons that was easier said than done… Since it’s release in the West, Norn9 has been met with some pretty mixed reviews.
+Since it’s release in the West, Norn9 has been met with some pretty mixed reviews.
 On one side of the spectrum are the positive reviews which praise Norn9 for it’s unique plot and interesting characters.
 Then there are the negative reviews, that point out the various inconsistencies between routes and the gratuitous liberties Aksys took with the translation from Japanese to English.
 So, I didn’t know what to expect when we in That Game Club decided to pick up Norn9 as our next group gaming experience.

-The first thing I noticed was that not all of the guys show up in the prologue, which was kind of a bummer.
-But, of the guys that did make an appearance; Akito, Itsuki, and Kakeru were the guys I most wanted to pursue… but, I didn’t really get to spend much time with any of the guys, because someone decided to have us play as the jailbait extra, Sorata.
-I spent the entire prologue listening to a 10 year old genius throw shade at everyone and everything that he came into contact with.
-I’ve never really been a fan of shota characters, but Sorata takes it to another level, maybe I’ll like him a little more as the story progresses… But for now, Sorata is just really annoying.
+The first thing I noticed was that not all of the guys show up in the prologue.
+But, of the guys that did make an appearance; Akito, Itsuki, and Kakeru were the guys I most wanted to pursue.
+But, I didn’t really get to spend much time with any of the guys.
+Because someone decided to have us play as the jailbait extra, Sorata.
+So, I spent the entire prologue listening to a 10 year old genius throw shade.
+I’ve never really been a fan of shota characters.
+But Sorata takes it to another level, maybe I’ll like him a little more as the story progresses.
+But for now, Sorata is just really annoying.

 I can’t really say much about Nanami and Mikoto, because we mostly stuck with either Sorata or Koharu aka ‘Hey you‘ aka ???, during the events of the prologue.
-I guess I like Nanami a bit more than the other two, since Koharu seems like an airhead and Mikoto has this whole alpha queen bee vibe going on.
+I guess I like Nanami a bit more than the other two heroines.
+Koharu seems like an airhead and Mikoto has this whole alpha queen bee vibe going on.
 When compared to the other two, Nanami just seemed like the most chill option.
-I’m curious to see how well my first impressions hold up as I progress further into the game…
+I’m curious to see how well my first impressions hold up as I progress further into the game.

-I mentioned this before on Twitter, but the BGM track Hiyoko March sounds eerily similar to the BGM track Hogstein’s Theme from Sweet Fuse- At Your Side… I’m just throwing that tidbit out there for anyone that cares… *Ahem* The overall sound quality was good, but, there were a few times when the BGM overpowered some of the voice performances, like Senri.
+I mentioned this before, but the BGM track Hiyoko March sounds eerily similar to Hogstein’s Theme from Sweet Fuse: At Your Side.
+The overall sound quality is good.
+But there were a few times when the BGM overpowered some of the voice performances.
+This especially happened a lot with Senri’s VA.
 I tried to adjust the sound settings in an attempt to fix it, but nothing could rectify the situation.